karpikpl/azure-web-pub-sub-sample/README.md

 - azure
 - azure-container-apps
 - azure-service-bus
+- azure-web-pub-sub
 urlFragment: pubsub-dapr-csharp-servicebus
-name: Microservice communication using pubsub (async)(C#)
+name: Microservice communication using pubsub (async)(C#) and web pub sub (websockets)
-description: Create a publisher microservice and a subscriber microservice with C# to demonstrate how Dapr enables a publish-subcribe pattern.
-The publisher will generate messages of a specific topic, while subscribers will listen for messages of specific topics.
+description: Create a subscriber microservice with C# to demonstrate how Dapr enables a subcribe pattern.
+Console app will publish a message on service bus topic, subscriber microservice will pick it up and execute the job.
+Both services talk to each other using websockets via azure web pub sub service.
 ---
 <!-- YAML front-matter schema: https://review.learn.microsoft.com/en-us/help/contribute/samples/process/onboarding?branch=main#supported-metadata-fields-for-readmemd -->

-# Microservice communication using pubsub (async)
+# Microservice communication using pubsub (async) and websockets

 ![](images/pubsub-diagram.png)

-In this quickstart, you'll create a publisher microservice and a subscriber microservice to demonstrate how Dapr enables a publish-subcribe pattern.
-The publisher will generate messages of a specific topic, while subscribers will listen for messages of specific topics.
+In this quickstart, you'll create a subscriber microservice to demonstrate how Dapr enables a publish-subcribe pattern.
+The publisher will be a console app (`console scheduler`) that schedules a job on a specific topic, while subscriber (`job solver`) will listen for messages of specific topics and execute the job.
 See [Why Pub-Sub](#why-pub-sub) to understand when this pattern might be a good choice for your software architecture.

+The key thing about this sample is that console scheduler app communicates with job solver using websockets.
+Scheduler app has the ability to "cancel" the job and the solver is sending updates on the job progress.

+## Dapr

 For more details about this quickstart example please see the [Pub-Sub Quickstart documentation](https://docs.dapr.io/getting-started/quickstarts/pubsub-quickstart/).